First Omicron case detected in New Zealand in MIQ - NZ Herald

 The Omicron case has been detected in managed isolation in Christchurch, he said.

+Bloomfield said he wouldn't rule out future localised lockdowns, should Omicron make its way into the community.

+"Even under the current [traffic light] framework, there is provision for local restrictions - whether that is Delta or Omicron."

-The person into New Zealand flew from Germany, via Dubai, and is double vaccinated with the Pfizer vaccine.
+The Omicron case flew into New Zealand flew from Germany, via Dubai, on December 10 and is double vaccinated with the Pfizer vaccine.

-"This person was tested on day one.
-The positive test result on day two was recorded."
+"This person was tested on day 1.
+The positive test result on day 2 was recorded."

-The person with Omicron is now staying in a special quarantine wing in a broader MIQ hotel.
+The person with Omicron is now staying in a special quarantine wing at the Sudima Christchurch Airport MIQ facility.

-Bloomfield said the bus driver who took the person to their hotel will get tested, as well as the crew on the Air New Zealand flight.
+Bloomfield said the bus driver who took the person to their hotel will get tested, as well as the crew on the Air New Zealand flight which took the case from Auckland to Christchurch MIQ.

+Air New Zealand said in a statement that the flight was a charter flight.

+"All crew operating domestic MIQ flights are fully vaccinated and wear extensive PPE including N95/P2 masks, eye protection and gloves," the spokesperson said.

 There's one other case confirmed from that flight but genome sequencing from that other case shows it is Delta.